logmatic/logmatic-rum-js/README.md

 ### Load and initialize the library (synchronous way)
 You simply have to include the minified scripts and initialize your logmatic.io logger with your key.
+If you're using bower, install it as usual: `bower install --save logmatic-rum-js`.

 ```html
 <html>